rwagner00/workwithme.guide/index.md

 [workwithme.guide](./) is a quick prototype for housing Work With Me documents so that they are publicly available and easy to review changes over time.
 This is accomplished by leveraging [GitHub Pages](https://pages.github.com/), based on the [Jekyll](https://jekyllrb.com/) [minimal theme](https://github.com/pages-themes/minimal).

+*See [Kuan Luo’s great post](https://www.cockroachlabs.com/blog/how-to-work-with-me/) if you’re new to Work With Me docs.*

 ## Work With Me Documents

 {% for p in site.pages %}